ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd><img src="images/icon-version-311.png" alt="Version 3.11 icon" width="30" style="width:30px; border-style: none"/> **{{site.data.keyword.openshiftshort}} 3.11 clusters only in [accounts that are enabled with VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint)**: Enable the [private service endpoint](/docs/openshift?topic=openshift-plan_clusters#workeruser-master) so that your Kubernetes master and the worker nodes communicate over the private VLAN.
 After you enable a private service endpoint, you cannot later disable it.<br><br>After you create the cluster, you can get the endpoint by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID>`.</dd>

 <dt><code>--public-service-endpoint</code></dt>
-<dd>Enable the [public service endpoint](/docs/openshift?topic=openshift-plan_clusters#workeruser-master) so that your Kubernetes master can be accessed over the public network, for example to run `oc` commands from your terminal.
+<dd>Enable the [public service endpoint](/docs/openshift?topic=openshift-plan_clusters#workeruser-master) so that your Kubernetes master can be accessed over the public network, for example to run `oc` commands from your command line.
 For 3.11 clusters only, i you have an [account that is enabled with VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint) and also include the `--private-service-endpoint` flag, master-worker node communication goes over the private and the public network.<br><br>After you create the cluster, you can get the endpoint by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID>`.</dd>

 <dt><code>--workers WORKER</code></dt>